iamtheyammer/fetch-ford-service-manuals/README.md

 This bot downloads the **entire** workshop manual and **all** wiring diagrams for the vehicle you set up.

-The folder structure in the output directory will mimic the structure on PTS, so if a file has a path like `1: General Information -> 00: Service Information -> 100-00 General Information -> About this Manual`, it will be in the folder `outputpath/1: General Information/00: Serivce Information/100-00 General Information/About this Manual.html`.
+The folder structure in the output directory will mimic the structure on PTS, so if a file has a path like `1: General Information -> 00: Service Information -> 100-00 General Information -> About this Manual`, it will be in the folder `outputpath/1: General Information/00: Service Information/100-00 General Information/About this Manual.pdf`.

-You'll notice both a `.pdf` and a `.html` file for each manual page.
-PDF files are often easier to share and view, especially on mobile devices.
-They also include images in case Ford decides to change how images are stored in the future.

 Wiring diagrams will be in `outputpath/Wiring`.